-§49-135.
-Employment of Persons Over Forty-Five Prohibited - Exceptions - Reemployment - Volunteer services.
+§11-49-135.
+Employment of persons over forty-five prohibited - Exceptions - Reemployment - Volunteer services.

-A. No person shall be employed in a fire department who has reached the age of forty-five (45) years, unless it appears he or she shall become eligible for retirement at the age of sixty-five (65) years, or at the age of sixty-seven (67) years for a firefighter whose first service with a participating employer of the System occurs on or after November 1, 2013, or unless he or she be retired from a municipal fire department in the State of Oklahoma.
+- A. No person shall be employed in a fire department who has reached the age of forty-five (45) years, unless it appears he or she shall become eligible for retirement at the age of sixty-five (65) years or unless he or she be retired from a municipal fire department in this state.
 This section shall not apply to professional engineers, or to persons employed as technical specialists on a temporary basis.
-The State Board shall be authorized to establish the maximum age, within the limits herein prescribed, over which an applicant may not be considered for initial employment, but no person shall be prohibited from making application for reemployment and having such reemployment application considered merely because of his or her age, provided that such person be under the age of forty-five (45) years, and provided further, that such reemployment shall be with the consent of the fire chief of such municipality.

-B. On or after the effective date of this act, a person who performs volunteer services as a firefighter, who has attained the age of forty-five (45) or more years as of the first date such volunteer services are performed, for a municipality or a county shall not be eligible to be a member of the Oklahoma Firefighters Pension and Retirement System for any purpose, shall not be eligible for any benefit payable by the System and shall not receive any form of service credit from the System resulting from such volunteer services.
-The person responsible for decisions regarding the performance of firefighting services having jurisdiction, which in the absence of any other requirement to the contrary shall be the Fire Chief, shall make the final determination on applicants for positions that would involve the performance of volunteer firefighting services if the applicant is over the age of forty-five (45) years based on local rules, regulations, ordinances, guidelines and standard operating procedures.
+The Oklahoma Firefighters Pension and Retirement Board shall be authorized to establish the maximum age, within the limits herein prescribed, over which an applicant may not be considered for initial employment, but no person shall be prohibited from making application for reemployment and having such reemployment application considered merely because of his or her age, provided that such person be under the age of forty-five (45) years, and provided further, that such reemployment shall be with the consent of the fire chief of such municipality. - B. On or after November 1, 2015, a person who performs volunteer services as a firefighter, who has attained the age of forty-five (45) or more years as of the first date such volunteer services are performed, for a municipality or a county shall not be eligible to be a member of the Oklahoma Firefighters Pension and Retirement System for any purpose, shall not be eligible for any benefit payable by the System and shall not receive any form of service credit from the System resulting from such volunteer services.
+The person responsible for decisions regarding the performance of firefighting services having jurisdiction, which in the absence of any other requirement to the contrary shall be the fire chief, shall make the final determination on applicants for positions that would involve the performance of volunteer firefighting services if the applicant is over the age of forty-five (45) years based on local rules, regulations, ordinances, guidelines and standard operating procedures.